History

 The interior of the church was originally covered with a stellar vault.
 In the eastern part, the smooth walls were covered with roller shafts, in the polygonal part descended low and ended with decorative corbels with naturalistic ornamentation.
 The vault in the nave was based differently.
 A system of wall half-pillars (which were buttresses pulled to the interior) and arches were used there, forming high niches into which windows were embedded.
 On the walls there were Gothic polychromes depicting, among others, the Annunciation of the Blessed Virgin Mary and the images of saints.
 On the southern side of the choir, there were sedilia niches with tracery fillings and a portal leading to the sacristy, framed by a trefoil arch with a gable.

 From the south, the nave was adjacent to a two-bay room on a rectangular plan, from the southern wall of which a slender and soaring belfry protruded.
 The interior of the room was covered with a two-bay stellar, four-arm vault.
-It was connected to the cross-vaulted cloister, which connected all the most important rooms of the convent on the ground floor.
+It was connected to the cross-vaulted cloister, which connected all the most important rooms of the monastery on the ground floor.

 Current state